-The Company is exposed to foreign currency risk to the extent that there is a mismatch between the currencies in which purchases are denominated and the functional currency of the company is Indian Rupees.
+The Company is exposed to foreign currency risk to the extent that there is a mismatch between the currencies in which purchases are denominated and the functional currency of the company.
+The functional currency of the Company is Indian Rupees.
 The Company is primarily exposed to foreign currency fluctuation between the USD and Indian Rupees.